SichangHe/prev_DKU_signature_work/proposal/rationale.md

 and general discussions on [Stack Exchange][Stack Exchange].
-These experiences are unpleasant for different reasons: for Sakai Discussion, the web interfaces are unintuitive to use and irresponsive;
+These experiences are unpleasant for different reasons: for Sakai Discussion, the web interfaces are unintuitive to use and the response is slow;
 for Ed,
 the online editor lacks enough power to help me type out what I want;
 and for Stack Exchange,